yanettechprep/delivery-tracker-1/README.md

 <li>The home page displays the message, "Added to list", after logging a delivery </li>

-<li>The text of the expected arrival date is darkred when the date is more than 3 days ago </li>
+<li>The text of the expected arrival date is red when the date is more than 3 days ago </li>

 </details>